 - During the big duel at the funhouse in The Man with the Golden Gun, Scaramanga goes near the statue of Bond where he finished off the last person out to get him.
 Then there's a shot from behind the statue, and its fingers that he shot off before has somehow come back....

-- During the climax of Who Framed Roger Rabbit, we see Judge Doom get run over by a steamroller...and survives, revealing himself to be a Toon.
+- During the climax of Who Framed Roger Rabbit, we see Judge Doom get run over by a steamroller...and survive, revealing himself to be a Toon.

 Live Action TV

-- On Buffy the Vampire Slayer, this is how we see that Tara has been shot by Warren.
+- On Buffy the Vampire Slayer, this is how we see that her mother died.

 - On The West Wing after the shooting the camera follows Toby around the scene, and all of a sudden comes across Josh, who has been shot and has a massive bloody chest wound.